Compound W NitroFreeze Review: A Detailed Look

 We believe that NitroFreeze’s greatest strength is that there is anecdotal and research-based evidence that it does, in fact, work.

 Dozens of reviewers said it killed their warts and two different studies indicate that the product works at least 60 percent of the time.

 Also, we believe that the product is affordable considering that the cost of a visit to a dermatologist to have them freeze a wart will most likely be more expensive than buying NitroFreeze from a store, especially those with high-deductible, high co-pay plans and those without health insurance.

-We’d say the drawback, though, is that this may not be the best option for someone who can’t afford the $23 to $30 it costs.
+The drawback, though, is that this may not be the best option for someone who can’t afford the $23 to $30 it costs.
 For example, a bottle of Equate salicylic acid treatment is around $4.

 Also, one bottle of NitroFreeze can handle either six treatments or six weeks of being activated, whereas a bottle of salicylic acid doesn’t have the same limitations.

-In general, we think that Compound W NitroFreeze is a solid product that, when used according to the directions, will most likely kill warts you treat with it.
+Compound W NitroFreeze is a solid product that, when used according to the directions, will most likely kill warts you treat with it.